 By Mail.
 You may purchase shares by sending a check drawn on a U.S. bank payable to the CRM Funds, indicating the name of the Fund, along with a completed application (provided with this prospectus).
 If a subsequent investment is being made, the check should also indicate your Fund account number and the class of shares being purchased.
 When you make purchases by check, each Fund may withhold payment on redemptions until it is reasonably satisfied that the funds are collected.
-If you purchase shares with a check that does not clear, your purchase will be canceled and you will be responsible for any losses or fees incurred in that transaction.
+If you purchase shares with a check that does not clear, your purchase will be canceled and your account will be responsible for any losses or fees a Fund incurs as a result.
+In addition, Ultimus Fund Solutions, LLC, the Fund's transfer agent, may charge a \$25 fee against a shareholder's account, in addition to any loss sustained by the Fund, for any check that does not clear.
 Send the check and application to: